 Who can argue with her playing of her own compositions?

 And attractive organ pieces they are, mostly, a welcome addition to contemporary repertoire.
 That ubiquitous tune, 'Amazing

 Grace', forms the subject for a winsome chain of variations (1994).
 What a daunting task to write a convincing piece

 on such a folksy, down-home tune!
 Set for Organ (1991) is a three-movement work incorporating forms traditionally favored

 by organ composers: chorale prelude, toccata, fugue, passacaglia.
 The tonal language is more avant-garde than

-seems to me both the most original and appealing of Miss Scheide's three works, an important and captivating composition
+me both the most original and appealing of Miss Scheide's three works, an important and captivating composition that is imaginatively

 Nevertheless, it is a versatile and beautiful instrument, with many of the old stops intact, in a resonant acoustical setting.